CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/Spells.md

 # Spells

-Spells are very specific ways a character can use their magic.
-Think about these as cool ways someone has figured out they to use their type of magic.
+Spells are ways a character can use their magic.
+Think about these as cool ways someone has figured out they to use magic.

-Each spell has magic skill requirements to perform.
-You must satisfy these requirements to perform the spell.
+Each Spell has Magic Skill requirements to perform, as well as a CL required to cast.
+The Magic Resource consumed by a Spell is proportionate the required CL level.

 ## Concentration